laiquet/idtrackerai-enhanced/docs/source/output.rst

     <iframe width="345" height="200" src="https://www.youtube.com/embed/cCOfTAU_3JA?loop=1&modestbranding=1&rel=0&playlist=cCOfTAU_3JA" frameborder="0" allowfullscreen></iframe>
     </div>

-By running ``idtrackerai_video -h``, a list of all available options like the one above is printed:
+By running ``idtrackerai_video -h``, a list of all available options like the one above is displayed:

     --individual  Generate individual video.
 Default is a general video --gray         Draw the original video in grayscale